KuYaki/intelligpt/README.md

 5. **GPT prompts**: Refine GPT's output by crafting efficient prompts, ensuring that it focuses on relevant information and effectively utilizes its available functions.
 6. **Microphone access**: Implement microphone access and integration for voice input functionality.
 7. **Voice command input**: Allow users to issue voice commands to control the plugin and interact with GPT more efficiently.
+8. **Plugin settings**: Add the plugin's settings to the general settings in the IDE, allowing users to customize its behavior according to their preferences.
+9. **GPT version selection**: Implement a dropdown menu on the plugin panel for users to choose the GPT version they want to use.
+10. **Testing**: Thoroughly test the entire plugin, ensuring that all functionalities work as expected and are well-documented.

 ## Roadmap
 The following roadmap outlines the future development of IntelliGPT: